WHAT IS A GLOBAL CLASS?

 Author of The Human Web and The Rise of the West: A History of the Human Community (National Book Award winner)

-A global class is an interactive, high-definition, livestreamed class between people from different parts of the world.
-A common topic is chosen and resources are posted in advance of the class.
-In the live face-to-face class, a brief presentation is given and participants explore the topic through discussion and activities guided by the class host.
-Livestream viewers can tweet in.
-After the class, individual and group assignments can be posted.
+A global class is an interactive, high-definition, livestreamed class about humanity and the planet.
+A common topic is chosen and resources are posted.
+In the live face-to-face class, a brief presentation is given and people from diverse parts of the world explore the topic, guided by the host and often guests.
+Livestream viewers are free to participate.
+After the class, assignments can be posted in a medium of choice.
 A global class allows for an open exploration of shared interests and concerns free of outside influence and geographic boundaries.
-Participants interact with provocative thinkers and doers, meet people from varied backgrounds, exchange resources, and learn from one another.
-The experience offers a better understanding of our societies and ourselves in complex ”glocal" times.
-The classes are free and open to everyone.
+Participants interact with provocative thinkers and doers, meet people from diverse backgrounds, exchange resources, share culminating reflections.
+The experience offers a better understanding of our ourselves and our future in complex ”glocal" times.
+Classes are open to everyone.

 HOW TO JOIN: